 In 2013 the Company has 60% share in BaesLab Company Limited (founded on April 22, 2013), with the paid-up capital in the amount of THB 250,000.
 BaesLab is a consulting, software and hardware designing and developing business.

-Shareholding Structure of SE-EDUCATION PUBLIC COMPANY LIMITED, its subsidiaries and associates
+Shareholding Structure of SE-EDUCATION PUBLIC COMPANY LIMITED,

 Change of Major Shareholders (Information as of Closing Date)